cetlab-ucsb/gridpath-technical-workshop/installation/0-prerequisites.md

 ```

 This will open Jupyter Lab in the current folder/working directory of your terminal.
 A browser window should open if run successfully.

+## Cbc solver

+On Windows, you can also download the Cbc executable from the [AMPL website](https://ampl.com/products/solvers/open-source/#cbc), specifically here for [64-bit Windows](https://ampl.com/dl/open/cbc/cbc-win64.zip).

+GridPath allows you to specify the location of the solver executable; to get it to be recognized, automatically, you can also add the folder path to your PATH system environment variables (see instructions for Python above; general instructions for Windows [here](https://www.java.com/en/download/help/path.xml)).

+Make sure to close all windows of the system environment variables.
+Type cbc in CMD and the cbc solver should execute with a “Coin” prompt.
+If the cbc solver is not recognized at the CMD command prompt, restart CMD and try typing “cbc” again.
+Windows should be able to find the cbc executable as long as its folder is in the system environment path.